St Alouarn Islands: History

-In 1772 Louis de St Alouarn in the Le Gros Ventre was in the region as part of the expedition of Kerguelen, and subsequently the islands were named in 1792, after Captain de St Alouarn, by French navigator Antoine d'Entrecasteaux.
+In March 1772, the crew of the French naval vessel Le Gros Ventre, commanded by Louis Aleno de St Aloüarn, became the first Europeans known to have visited the islands.
+A few weeks later, at Dirk Hartog Island, St Aloüarn formally claimed part of Western Australia for France.
+The islands were named after St Aloüarn in 1792, by Antoine d'Entrecasteaux, as the leader of a subsequent French expedition.

 Location

-The Point Matthew lookout on the road between Augusta and Cape Leeuwin, that has the islands identified in a brass compass plate that also identifies distances.
+The Point Matthew lookout on the road between Augusta and Cape Leeuwin has the islands identified in a brass compass plate that also identifies distances.

 Wrecks

 There are a number of wrecks in the vicinity of Cape Leeuwin.

 The best-known wreck near the islands was that of the Aberdeen White Star ship SS Pericles on an uncharted rock on 13 March 1910, within sight of the Cape Leeuwin Lighthouse in daylight hours.

 Whale watching boats leaving from Augusta Port tend not to venture into this group of islands and rocks, but travel around Flinders Bay to the east of the islands.

-The islands are significant for their bird colonies - with Seal Island and St Alouarn Island being reserves for that purpose.
+The islands are significant for their bird colonies – with Seal Island and St Alouarn Island being reserves for that purpose.

 The named islands, in order of distance from mainland are: